soronpo/bad_reflection/README.md

-This project provides an example to a reflection regression from Scala 2.13.0-M2(and 2.12.4) to 2.13.0-M3.
+This project provides an example to a Metals missing auto-completion for new fields available from reflection.